dragoonsouls/TLoD-TMD-Converter/README.md

 RAM: 32 GB.
 SSD: Kingston SNV2S/1000g.

-Total Space required approximately: 2,7GB.
+Total Space required approximately: up to 10 GB (When converting all the Models and Animations).
-Time to convert all the files: 01 Minutes 47 Seconds.
+Time to convert all the files: 01 Minutes 47 Seconds (average).

 Keep in mind, surely this tool can be executed in lesser PC specifications, but the time to convert the models will depend on how fast your Hardware is.